Other forms of hair loss

 Hair styling

-Excessive brushing and the use of some colourants may increase hair breakage and the sense of hair thinning.
-Hairstyles that exert traction on the hair for long periods of time may cause traction alopecia.
+Hair breakage and thinning can result from excessive brushing, while some colourants may have the same effect.
+In addition, hairstyles that exert considerable pressure on the hair for long periods of time may lead to traction alopecia.